noawe-boi/NoahsObsidianSync/English/Year 12/Assessments/FA1/English Year 12 FA1 Planning.md

 *   **Introduce the second text (Jojo Rabbit) and its unique take on war.**
 	* Jojo rabbit, a film written, directed by, and starring Taika Waititi, is a satirical take on WWII from the perspective of a Johannes "Jojo" Betzle, a 10 year old  boy obsessed with the Nazi regime, and his imaginary friend, Adolf Hitler!
+	* Jojo and Imaginary-Hitler both believe that Jews are disgusting and deadly creatures, when Jojo finds himself face to face with Elsa, a Jewish girl his mother provided with refuge in her home, his only option is to befriend her, lest he face prosecution for harboring her.

 	* By depicting Hitler as imagined by a 10 year old boy  (i.e downright idiotic) and
 	* *I feel like I should replace "(i.e downright idiotic)" with ", that is; downright idiotic,"*
-	-

 *   **How does its medium (film) shape the emotional impact or message?**
-	-  Since its satire it focuses much less on suffering and brutality.
+	- As a film, 'Jojo Rabbit' is able to captivate
-	- Film allows for more expression and
+	- Film allows for more expression
-	- Should one reconsider their beleifs based on newly avalable evidence (epistemic sacrifice)
+	- Should one reconsider their beliefs based on newly available evidence (epistemic sacrifice)

 *   **Compare/contrast it with the novel: Does it challenge, reinforce, or expand the discussion on sacrifice?**